GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/inbound-saml-passport.md

         In case if Passport is not available as a service, you can also restart the Gluu Server's main service itself.

 ## Configure Trust

+### SSO between target app and Gluu
+The target application needs to have an SSO relationship with your Gluu Server.

+- If its a SAML app, follow the instructions in the admin guide for configuring your [Gluu SAML IDP](../admin-guide/saml.md).

+- If its an OpenID Connect app, follow the instructions in the admin guide for configuring your [Gluu OP](../admin-guide/openid-connect.md).

 ### Register external IDPs with home IDP

 Some basic information is required to make Passport aware of the supported external IDPs.
 By default Passport expects to find this configuration in the `/etc/gluu/conf/passport-saml-config.json` file.
 Each supported external IDP should be added as a JSON object.